chandanhpcic/docs/source/manual/two_factor.rst

 Time-based One-time Password
 ----------------------------
 TOTP is an algorithm that computes a one-time password from a shared secret key and the current time.
-OPNsense supports RFC 6238.
+Reticen8 supports RFC 6238.

 --------------------
 Google Authenticator
 --------------------
-OPNsense fully supports the use of Google's Authenticator application.
+Reticen8 fully supports the use of Google's Authenticator application.
 This application can generate tokens on Android, iOS and BlackBerry OS.
-The usage of this application is free and very simple to setup using OPNsense.
+The usage of this application is free and very simple to setup using Reticen8.

 -----------------
 Other TOTP tokens